Table of Contents

 As noted, many patients are asymptomatic or minimally symptomatic.
 For those patients who are symptomatic, the most common symptoms include:

 - Dissociated anesthesia due to the involvement of crossing spinothalamic fibers in the anterior white commissure

-- Pain and temperature sensations are lost, while posterior column sensations are largely preserved.
+- The loss of pain and temperature sensations; posterior column sensations are largely preserved, however.
 Dysesthesias, paraesthesias, pain, tingling, and numbness are the most common presenting features.

 - Suspended anesthesia or preferential involvement of upper limbs in a cape-like distribution due to medially located cervical fibers

 - Local destruction of anterior horn cells at the site of the syrinx leading to a lower motor neuron-type of weakness in the involved segments.
 This symptom is characterized by wasting, weakness, and diminished reflexes.